Home » News » Learn About Salmon at Bellingham Public Library

 Bellingham Public Library is partnering with the Nooksack Salmon Enhancement Association (NSEA) to hatch chum salmon eggs in a 55-gallon aquarium in the Bellingham Public Library Children’s Department again in 2026.
-The eggs are here and you can watch the activity in the aquarium 24/7 on the livestream!
+The eggs are here and you can watch the activity in the aquarium 24/7 on the Salmon Cam livestream (see link below)!

 Salmon Cam is Live